noah-nuebling/github-actions-test/Markdown/Templates/readme_template_de-DE.md

 ## Supported languages

-Mac Mouse Fix is available in English, German and the languages listed on the [[Acknowledgements Page]]
+Mac Mouse Fix is available in English, German and the languages listed in the [Acknowledgements]({repo_root}/Markdown/LocalizedDocuments/Acknowledgements - 🇩🇪 Deutsch.md)

 ## How you can help